-- Make sure fire is out and firebox is cool. - b.
-Clean heat exchanger tubes (see "CLEANING" and Figure 15). - Remove the burnpots inner section by grasping it and pulling straight up (see Figure 16). - Empty ashes from the inner section and scrape with cleaning tool; make sure holes are not plugged. - Vacuum to remove ashes from the burn chamber interior and the burnpot shell.

-WARNING: Make sure ashes are cool to the touch before using a vacuum.

-See "VACUUM USE".
+- a.
+Make sure fire is out and firebox is cool. - b.
+With the door closed clean heat exchanger tubes. - c.
+(See "CLEANING" and Figure 24). - d.
+Open door and remove the optional imitation log set, if in use.
+Remove the burnpots inner section by grasping it and pulling straight up (see Figure 25). - Empty ashes from the inner section and scrape with cleaning tool; make sure holes are not plugged. - f.
+Use small shovel or vacuum to remove ashes. - WARNING: Make sure ashes are cool to the touch before using a vacuum. - See "VACUUM USE". - g.
+Dispose of ashes properly.(See "ASH REMOVAL" above) - Replace inner section into burnpot; make sure it is level and pushed all the way back down and that the igniter hole is to the rear when it is reinstalled (see Figure 25).

-- f.
-Dispose of ashes properly.
-(See "ASH REMOVAL" above) - g.
-Replace inner section into burnpot; make sure it is level and pushed all the way back down and that the igniter hole is to the rear when it is reinstalled (see Figure 17). - h.
-Make sure the burnpot is level and pushed all the way in, if the collar on the burnpot attached to the fresh air tube is not pushed back to meet the firebox wall, the Hot Rod will not work properly.
+Make the burnpot is level and pushed all the way back in when it is reinstalled.
+If the collar on the burnpot attached to the fresh air tube is not pushed back to meet the firebox wall, the Hot Rod will not work properly.